310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-Huh--?
+Huh—?
 Yeah, basically… Morisawa-senpai would always show us what to do and guide us through practically everything… Like, it’s as if he’s just dragging us into whatever he’s planned…

 We do throw our complaints and opinions in there sometimes, but well… I mean, we do basically end up properly performing as idols thanks to that, I guess…?